Dora Carrico-Moniz, Wellesley College

-As stated in my project proposal, the goals of my research were: (1) to develop a highly efficient method for the construction of either enantiomer of chiral naphthoquinols via a tandem oxidation/ring opening of cyclic 3,4-epoxyalcohols; (2) to employ the proposed methodology in conjunction with a tandem intramolecular biaryl ether formation/phenolic oxidation sequence to access the core framework of the natural products spiroxins A-E in an asymmetric fashion.
+As stated in my project proposal, the goals of my research were: (1) to develop a highly efficient method for the construction of either enantiomer of chiral naphthoquinols via a tandem oxidation/ring-opening of cyclic 3,4-epoxyalcohols; (2) to employ the proposed methodology in conjunction with a tandem intramolecular biaryl ether formation/phenolic oxidation sequence to access the core framework of the natural products spiroxins A-E in an asymmetric fashion.
 Towards these goals, I have trained ten students who have worked on the development and optimization of individual steps of the proposed research.
-In the past two years, we have successfully completed the first goal of the project, finalized all the data collection for this goal and prepared a manuscript that has been published in Tetrahedron Letters.1 In addition, we began work towards the second goal of the project and currently we have well-established scale up procedures for several steps of our synthetic protocol to prepare enantioenriched tertiary naphthoquinols en route to the synthesis of the spiroxins core structure.
+In the past two years, we have successfully completed the first goal of the project, finalized all the data collection for this goal and published a manuscript in Tetrahedron Letters.1 In addition, we began work towards the second goal of the project and currently we have well-established scale up procedures for several steps of our synthetic protocol to prepare enantioenriched tertiary naphthoquinols en route to the synthesis of the spiroxins core structure.